The Common Language of Clay

 I was born in a small town near Jinotepe located in Nicaragua 1.5 hours north of Costa Rica and 1 hour south of the capital city.

-When I was born in 1982, Nicaragua was experiencing the Sandinista Revolution after the dictator, Somoza, had been removed from office until the first democratic election in 1990.
+When I was born Nicaragua was experiencing the Sandinista Revolution after the dictator, Somoza, had been removed from office until the first democratic election in 1990.
 During my childhood I remember food and goods were being rationed, healthcare was limited, and many adults in my life were just beginning to gain literacy skills.

 Water Filters.jpg